UVADS/cs5012/high_level_notes_and_suggestions.md

 Some topics, such as time complexity, come up repeatedly in the course.
 Make it your friend!

 **In Class Activities (ICAs)**
 Live Sessions include 15-20 mins for ICAs where students work in small groups.
+They're fun and students really benefit and learn a lot from one another.

 **Coding Prerequisites**
 Make sure you really understand implementing these items in Python: